 - Line of Business Apps

-The previous articles have focused on design, technology, positioning, and delivery.
-This article will highlight the facilitating enterprise architecture methodology, including the organisation structure and processes.
+The previous articles have focused on design, technology, positioning and delivery.
+This article will highlight my proposed enterprise architecture methodology, including the organisation structure and processes.
 The article builds upon concepts I explored in my 2016 series, focused on Enterprise IT Architecture.

 As per the 2011 Wall Street Journal article, “Software is Eating the World”.
-To some extent, every business of every size in every industry is now a technology business.
-Therefore, every business strategy is inherently a digital strategy.
+To some extent, every business, across every industry, must now consider itself a technology business.
+Therefore, every business strategy must inherently prioritise a digital business model.

 To enable this vision, a direct and continuous connection must be established between the digital products/services/insights and the business outcome.
-This can be facilitated by an important philosophical change, evolving from a traditional “project mindset” to a “product mindset”.
+I would position a “product mindset” as a key philosophical approach, evolving from the traditional “project mindset” that is common across IT.

 Project Mindset: A way of funding and organising the delivery of a specific output with a fixed end date.